Resources

 By Kathleen A. Paris, Ph.D.

 Trust is an essential ingredient for a successful workplace.
-People do their best work when they feel they can trust their bosses and those around them.
-Conversely, without that bond of trust, employees will not extend themselves beyond the minimum required to do their jobs.
+Employees perform at their peak when they have confidence in their leaders and colleagues.
+Conversely, without that bond of trust, productivity stagnates as employees withhold their full potential.
 That makes sense, but how is trust built in the workplace?

 Operating principles are written statements that describe how group members will interact with each other and those they serve–clients, customers, members.
 Operating principles translate values and beliefs into concrete actions.
 They are not the same as an organization’s value proposition such as “We serve only the freshest organic produce” or “We will send your purchase to you on time every time.”
 Those are promises to the customer or client or buyer and they are necessary, but different.
 Operating principles are about everyday behaviors of employees.